Wikia/guidelines/ConsulAndServiceDiscovery/README.md

 of the service.
 For example, if the service is called `user-preference` then the `SERVICE` portion of the address should be `user-preference`.

+Service dependencies (e.g. a database cluster) should use the form `TAG.{type}-{service}` where `{type}` is a string that clearly defines the dependency provided by the service.
+For example the database cluster (shortened to `db`) used by the discussion service would be identified by `prod.db-discussion.service.consul.`

-### `DATACENTER` == Environment
+### `DATACENTER` and Environment

-The `DATACENTER` portion of the consul address is equivalent to the environment and should be of the form `<REGION>-<ENVIRONMENT>` (e.g. `sf-dev` where `sf` is the region and `dev` is the environment).
-If the environment is omitted `prod` is assumed.
+The `DATACENTER` portion of the consul address referrers to the _physical_ datacenter where the service resides.
+There may _not_ be a 1:1 relationship between `DATACENTER` and environment.

 Note also that the `DATACENTER` portion of an address can also be omitted.
-In which case the datacenter the local agent is bound to is assumed.
+The datacenter defaults to the location where the local consul agent is bound.

-In practice the `DATACENTER` should normally be omitted to ensure that requests are contained within the same environment as the running service.
+In practice the `DATACENTER` should normally be omitted to ensure that requests are contained within the same datacenter where the running service.

 ### Service Registries